 Basic Elements of a Successful Website

 As a rule of thumb, websites should contain all the basic information: who, what, where, when, why, and how.
-Who you are, what you do, where you do business, what your hours are, why a prospect should chose you, and how you can be contacted.
-After you create your website, do a thorough review to ensure that all of these basic questions have been answered.
+Who you are, what you do, where you do business, what your hours are, why a prospect should choose you, and how they can contact you.
+After creating your website, do a thorough review to ensure that all of these basic questions have been answered.

 Organize your website into sections (i.e. pages) that are easy to find and easy to understand.
-Even the most basic website should contain the following:
+Even the most basic website design should include the following:

 - Home Page

 - About Us